TAMUCIDI/GEOG-392-GIS-Programming/Labs/Lab03/Lab03.md

 - 30 points for the `CensusTract` class definition.
 - 30 points for the population density calculation.
 - 20 points for the new column addition.
-- 20 points for the code quality and docstring.
+- 10 points for the code quality and docstring.
+- 10 points for Github repository.

 ## Useful Links